top of page

 Mrs. Everything Review

-Updated: Sep 8, 2020
+• Apr 8, 2020

 Rating: 4/5

 It took me much longer than I had anticipated to finally finish this book.
-I originally read about a third of this back in June 2019 because it was that months Barnes and Noble book club pick.
+I originally read about a third of this back in June 2019 because it was that month's Barnes and Noble book club pick.
 With waiting so long to finish it, I ended up just starting over and man...
-I wish I finished it back then!
+I wish I had finished it back then!

 This book is such a beautiful story about the many challenges women face growing up.
 Even though the book is focused on two sisters and their lives, we see multiple generations of women and how they ended up living their lives.
-Throughout the book we follow sisters, Jo and Bethie and the obstacles they face growing up.
+Throughout the book we follow sisters, Jo and Bethie, and the obstacles they face growing up.
 However, we also get to see the obstacles their mother, their children and grandchildren face as well.

 Throughout the book I couldn't help but think of Juniper from A Good Neighborhood which I recently read as well.
 How she also struggled in society with what was expected of her and what she wanted to do with her life as a woman.